mohamedmbah2019cistudent/bah.palm.oil.e-commerce/README.md

 Font Awesome 5.8.2
 Typography
-2 Google Fonts were used across the site: 'Liu Jian Mao Cao', cursive 'Quicksand', sans-serif Wireframes
+2 Google Fonts were used across the site: 'Liu Jian Mao Cao', cursive 'Quicksand', sans-serif
-I've used pen and paper to create my wireframe / mock-up.
-All my wireframes can be found in the following link here

 # Features
 Base template (navbar & footer)